-The overhead press is the ultimate test of upper body pressing strength.
-While bench press gets more attention, the standing overhead press builds functional shoulder power, core stability, and total-body coordination that transfers to athletics and everyday life.
-It's a key compound exercise for any serious lifter.
+The overhead press is one of the most useful upper-body strength movements because it trains shoulder pressing strength, trunk stability, and coordinated full-body tension.
+While bench press gets more attention, the standing overhead press builds shoulder power, core stability, and total-body coordination that transfers to athletics and everyday life.
+It is a key compound exercise for any serious lifter.

 Muscles Worked